Standard conditions of hiring any of the halls

 10. Property damage

-The hirer shall indemnify the Management Committee for the cost of repair of any damage done to any part of the property including the outside area or the contents of the building during or as a result of a booking.
+The hirer shall indemnify the Management Committee for the cost of repair of any damage done to any part of the property including the outside area or the contents of the building during or because of a booking.

 11. Selling of goods

 The hirer shall not, without prior consent of the Victoria Hall Management Committee, alter or add to the fabric of the halls, nor make alterations to the electrical systems.
-In the event of drama or other groups carrying out set making, carpentry or other such work, the hall floor is to be protected at all times.
+In the event of drama or other groups carrying out set making, carpentry or other such work, the hall floor is always to be protected.

 The hirer or person in charge of an activity shall not be under 21 years of age and shall be on the premises for the entire period of hire, or duration of the activity.
 He/she shall not be engaged in any duties which prevent him/her from exercising general supervision.